lmansfieldPC/iOSAppDevelopment/lab6.md

-# Lab 6: For Loops
+# Lab 6: For-Loops

 In this lab you will write for-loops.
 Review the examples in [Class Notes 3](https://github.com/lmansfieldPC/iOSAppDevelopment/blob/main/Class_Notes3.md).
-More examples of notes are also provided in [Class Notes 4] (https://github.com/lmansfieldPC/iOSAppDevelopment/blob/main/Class_Notes4.md)
+More examples of notes are also provided in [Class Notes 4](https://github.com/lmansfieldPC/iOSAppDevelopment/blob/main/Class_Notes4.md).

 ```swift
 import Foundation